 All You Need to Know About Warming Up and Cooling Down

-Two very important things which are often overlooked regarding exercise are warming up and cooling down.
+Two essential things which are often overlooked regarding exercise are warming up and cooling down.
 Thought of as insignificant parts of a workout, ignoring a proper warm-up can lead to serious injury which causes you more loss than benefit.
 No pain, no gain, but be smart about it.
 Here are the proper ways to warm up, and cool down and also why they are essential to your fitness routine.

 To help you understand the benefits of warming up and cooling down think of your muscles as elastic bands.
 They are cold and tight before a workout, gain tension during the workout, and then need to go back to their original shape after the workout during the cooling down process to avoid an injury that could put you out of action.